proxyrunner/pr-networks/routing/bgp/configure-bgp.md

 ## Configuring BGP Timers

-Changing default holtime and keepalive timers are typically not recommended.
+Changing default holdtime and keepalive timers are typically not recommended.
 The defaults are:

 * keepalive: 60 seconds
 * holdtime: 180 seconds

 These will work in most scenarios.
-If for any reason a faster BGP response to a peer down event is needed, the neihbor timers on the router can be reduced.
+If for any reason a faster BGP response to a peer down event is needed, the neighbor timers on the router can be reduced.
 Such as a scenario with multiple paths towards destinations are available.
 The reduction will result ina faster detection of a lost peer and faster switching to the alternate path in the BGP table, improving convergence.

 > router(config-router)# timers bgp keepalive holdtime